selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

         # Your code here - implement the formula

 ```
+[documentation & helpful links here]

-I will recommend you copy this code block and try to implement that function by your self.
+I will recommend you copy these code blocks and try to implement that function by your self.

-To make it easier for you, before we start coding I will explain that part in detail, If you are still unable to solve it by yourself, come back and see my code implementation of that specific part.
+To make it easier, before we start coding I will explain that part in detail.
+If you are still unable to solve it, come back and see my implementation of that part.

 Subsequently after each completed code block I will keep a FAQ section where I will write down my own questions that I had while writing the transformer as well as some questions that I believe are important to understand the concepts.

 ## Understanding the Transformer

 The original transformers was made for machine translation task and that is what we shall do as well.
-We will try to translate from English to Hindi.
+We will try to translate "I like Pizza" from English to Hindi.

-Let us begin with a single sentence and work from there

 "I like Pizza", first the sentence is broken down into it's respective words\* and each word is embedded using an embeddings matrix that is trained along with the transformer.